sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

 3. Install and run on an iOS device.
 4. Manual UI Testing - Open the file FutureBudgetManualUITesting.ods in OpenOffice, and step through these tests on hardware.

-5. Commit changes made to project in steps 1-5 above.

 ## Create a Release Build